Code like a hobo

 So, what does it do exactly?
 It does several different things:

-• Smart (in a way) permission checking; all you need to do is define a few methods in each model class – creatable_by?, updatable_by? and so forth – which tell if a given user can perform a given action on the object, and that’s basically the only place where you need to be concerned about permissions – Hobo infers lots of information from these methods and uses them everywhere.
+and so forth – which tell if a given user can perform a given action on the object, and that’s basically the only place where you need to be concerned about permissions – Hobo infers lots of information from these methods and uses them everywhere. - Auto-generated migrations; fields are defined inside the model (like in DataMapper) in a

-• Auto-generated migrations; fields are defined inside the model (like in DataMapper) in a fields do ... end block, and it generates migrations automatically for you, detecting which columns or tables were added, removed, or changed since the last migration.
-You can update the migrations manually before you run them.
+block, and it generates migrations automatically for you, detecting which columns or tables were added, removed, or changed since the last migration.
+You can update the migrations manually before you run them. - Automatic controller actions.
+This is how a default controller looks like:

-class FilesController < ApplicationController
+class FilesController < ApplicationController hobo_model_controller auto_actions :all end

-auto_actions :all
+auto_actions

-And it’s fully functional – the auto_actions command tells it to use the methods in Hobo::ModelController class, which do such stuff as fetching necessary objects, checking permissions, validating records, saving, redirecting and printing default flash messages.
-If you need some extra functionality (and you usually do, though not always), you can call the methods in such a way that you only add your extra lines and the rest happens as before.
+class, which do such stuff as fetching necessary objects, checking permissions, validating records, saving, redirecting and printing default flash messages.
+If you need some extra functionality (and you usually do, though not always), you can call the methods in such a way that you only add your extra lines and the rest happens as before. - Automatic routing – all standard routes are auto-generated based on controller actions, you don’t need to touch the

-• A new template language, DRYML (DRY Markup Language).
+file unless you need something non-standard. - A new template language, DRYML (DRY Markup Language).
 It consists of XML-like tags, which internally work like Rails helpers; you can (or rather should) define your own tags in files called taglibs, and there are literally hundreds of tags in Hobo’s taglibs.
 Also, the more advanced sets of tags are intended to let you write pretty complicated things, like AJAX-ified fields and forms, using just one or two tags – this is what the “rapid” part is about.

 Why it won’t work